 This is of course also true of your investment decisions.

-I urge you to put a system in place to improve your decision making.
+Put a system in place to improve your decision making.
 It will make a big difference in your life, sooner than you expect.

-Your deciding analyst
+Your decision analyst